ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/psa-tfm/intro.md

 The software stack can be executed on the Corstone-1000 Fixed Virtual Platform (FVP) and the MPS3 FPGA prototyping board.

-You can also use the FPGA prototyping board to demonstrate Authenticated Debug (PSA-ADAC) in conjunction with Arm Development Studio.

 ## Before you begin

 You will need the hardware and software listed below to complete the steps in this Learning Path.